cminow/Tesselations/README.md

-# Tesselations
+# Tessellations
-This is just an app to play around with various background tesselations.
+This is just an app to play around with various background tessellations.